phillipstm/todo-app/README.md

+# ToDo App

+## Author: Teresa Phillips

+## An app created to track a todo list.
+That allows a user to add items to a list, display and assign them to someone.
+The app also has the ability to show when an item has been completed.

+## Thank you's: Code Fellows instructor Ryan Galloway, for the starter code.

-# Getting Started with Create React App
+Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-## Available Scripts
+### Available Scripts

 In the project directory, you can run: